awsdocs/aws-codedeploy-user-guide/doc_source/deployments-view-details.md

 --------

-# View Deployment Details with AWS CodeDeploy<a name="deployments-view-details"></a>
+# View AWS CodeDeployDeployment Details<a name="deployments-view-details"></a>

 You can use the AWS CodeDeploy console, the AWS CLI, or the AWS CodeDeploy APIs to view details about deployments associated with your AWS account\.

 **Note**
-You can view deployment logs on your instances in the following locations:
+You can view EC2/On\-Premises deployment logs on your instances in the following locations:
 Amazon Linux, RHEL, and Ubuntu Server: `/opt/codedeploy-agent/deployment-root/deployment-logs/codedeploy-agent-deployments.log`
 Windows Server: C:\\ProgramData\\Amazon\\CodeDeploy<DEPLOYMENT\-GROUP\-ID><DEPLOYMENT\-ID>\\logs\\scripts\.log
 For more information, see [Analyzing log files to investigate deployment failures on instances](troubleshooting-ec2-instances.md#troubleshooting-deploy-failures)\.